Tuesday, March 28, 2023

 Facebook: click here

-The tribe’s budget is approved in annual meetings of the General Council, which is made up of every enrolled tribal member over the age of 18, which is about 650 people.
+The tribe’s budget is approved in annual meetings of the General Council, which is made up of every enrolled tribal member over the age of 18.
+The Fort Sill Apache Tribe has about 670 enrolled tribal members, with about 300 living in Oklahoma.

 Election information